MyParcelCOM/docs/content/php-sdk/price-calculator.md

 {{% /notice %}}

 {{% notice warning %}}
-If one of the options of the shipment has a price amount of `null` the price calculator will also return `null`, because in that case it can not calculate the correct total price.
+If one of the options of the shipment has a price amount of `null` the price calculator will also return `null`, because in that case it cannot calculate the correct total price.
 {{% /notice %}}